zcee12/mylineup/README.md

-# My Related Lineup
+# My Lineup
 Takes a list of artists, finds their related artists (using Spotify) and recommends a lineup for a particular event (described by SongKick). e.g. A Festival.

 Ideally you'd extend this to build up a playlist for all the related artists.
-You could also find the related artists for artists from the SongKick line up and increase your chance of finding overlaps.
+You could also collect related artists for artists from the SongKick line up and increase your chance of finding overlaps.

 ## Running the Services